ratwolfzero/hopalong/README.md

 Example: ./hopalong -2 -0.33 0.01 2e8 (MacOS)

-If you are using a mac with apple silicon you should be able to use the executable in the 'Binary' folder.
+If you are using a Mac with Apple Silicon you should be able to use the executable in the 'Binary' folder.

 The binary was compiled on a Mac Mini with M2 processor.
 The calculated image should be displayed but there will be an error regarding saving the image.